ardalis/ardalis-com-gatsby/src/pages/blog/configuring-performance-counters-to-run-over-time.md

 ![](/img/image_28_temp.png)

 We’re looking at about 80MB of space so far.
 If I add a few more counters that’ll be 100MB/day, or about 3GB per month.
-The cheap Azure VM this is running on has a D: drive with about 70GB free, so I’m not worried about running out any time t

-oo soon, but it’s a good idea to set up [a scheduled job that will delete anything older than a certain date](http://stackoverflow.com/questions/51054/batch-file-to-delete-files-older-than-n-days).
+The cheap Azure VM this is running on has a D: drive with about 70GB free, so I’m not worried about running out any time too soon, but it’s a good idea to set up [a scheduled job that will delete anything older than a certain date](http://stackoverflow.com/questions/51054/batch-file-to-delete-files-older-than-n-days).
 Otherwise, especially if you store these on your system drive, you’re going to end up running out of disk space, and that’s A Bad Thing**™**especially in production.

 ### Summary